gasparka/thesis/docs/2_pyha.rst

     Synthesised RTL of :numref:`pyha_basic_vhdl` (Intel Quartus RTL viewer)

 One aspect of hardware design that Pyha aims to improve is testing.
-Conventional testing flow require the construction of special testbenches that can be executed using simulators.
+Conventional testing flow requires the construction of testbenches that can be executed using simulators.

+.. mis probleem on nendega?

 ..
 Even the higher level tools dont simplify this step, for example the C based tools HLS tools want testbench in C language, which is not an
     improvement from VHDL or Verilog.